The ones who have screwed up, and the ones who lie.

 And the little buttwipe had, most distinctly, yelled that exact phrase out before closing the breech this time, and hooking up to fire.
 I heard it, clear as a bell.

-So now, as the other minions in my day camp trooped out from under our camo net, and the large silhouette of Battery Guns is looming larger by the second, Pvt.
+So now, as the other minions in my day camp trooped out from under our camo net, and the large silhouette of the fast-approaching Battery Guns is looming larger by the second, Pvt.
 McIlhenny* lets slip that, "uh, well, in all the excitement, I, uh, I may not have actually put the, uh, y'know, POWDER CHARGE into the gun before I closed the, uh, the breech."

 And now, clued in to the cause of the problem, the guilty party, the powder bag in question over on the powder pallet where it wasn't supposed to be, and visions of being relieved, demoted, laughed at, and shat upon from a great height by a malevolent Fate, I was spurred to feats of speed and fraud I didn't know I possessed.
 It's truly amazing how clearly you can think with your own golf cleats firmly embedded in your manly bits.